Update as of 112118- I’m not making these very often anymore but there are still some in stock at Kingston Square Arts in Kingston, AR.

 Rather than painting the caps, this time I decided to use something natural to add the color.

 The mushroom caps are polymer clay infused and dusted with powdered sassafras leaf (filet’ gumbo herb) and cinnamon.
 Follow me on Instagram (@wildozark) to see the new ones as I make them.
-I’ll also be adding them to my Mushroom portfolio page.

 The stem is made from an elephant garlic stem.